History of the New York State College of Forestry: Defunding of the College

 The fledgling college of forestry soon became mired in controversy, centered around Fernow's management of the forest lands given to Cornell by the state "for experiments in forestry".
 Soon after his appointment as Dean, Fernow moved quickly to establish a demonstration forest on the 30000 acre of land in the Adirondack forests acquired by Cornell with the authorization for the new college.
 The site was near Axton, New York, location of an old lumber settlement originally called Axe-town, in Franklin County.

 Fernow's plan called for clearcutting the tract at the rate of several thousand acres per year to prepare for planting conifers.
-With an annual state appropriation for the college of only $10,000, Cornell entered into a contract with the Brookyn Cooperage Company for the project to be viable.
+With an annual state appropriation for the college of only $10,000, Cornell entered into a contract with the Brooklyn Cooperage Company for the project to be viable.
 Under terms of the contract, the firm was to take the logs and cordwood from the forest land for a 15-year period.
 (In the 1890s, the more valuable red spruce trees had been logged, leaving primarily northern hardwoods.)
 Fernow had a 6 mi-long railroad spur built from Axton to Tupper Lake in order to deliver logs to the company's facility.
 The firm turned the hardwood logs into barrels and the cordwood into methanol and charcoal, through a process called destructive distillation.

 The contract proved to be profitable and beneficial for the company only.
 To his credit, Fernow established the first tree nursery in New York State at Axton.
 But Cornell gained insufficient funds from the relationship to fully replant the clear-cut areas.
 Most of the non-native conifer species that were planted, such as Norway spruce, did not do well for years, with a denuded area resulting.